Originally posted on 1/6/19 on Zoot580.blogspot.com.

 Yes, these children do indeed need help, as do many in various countries in Africa.
 We get the pitch and send money, feeling good about ourselves because we’ve “done our part” to help that poor, starving continent.
 Writing a check is enough.
 We can sleep at night.
 We did “what Jesus would have done”.
 Sigh…

 But we won’t DARE take a trip to see it.
-We’re afraid to visit, because we think giant apes, alligators and lions are waiting around every corner, if the area isn’t already heavily populated with guerilla warfare or mutated insects looking to infect us with diseases.
+We’re afraid to visit, because we think 100-foot apes, giant alligators and bullet impervious lions are waiting around every corner, if the area isn’t already heavily populated with guerilla warfare or mutated insects looking to infect us with diseases.
 Let us not forget: this is where the supposed “green monkey” resided that created patient zero for the Human Immunodeficiency Virus (HIV) that causes Acquired Immune Deficiency syndrome (AIDS).
 Jesus.

 Again, please don’t think that I’m suggesting that because unfortunate conditions exist everywhere that you should not continue to offer assistance where and when you can.
 It is indeed the humane thing to do; helping our brothers and sisters in Africa and around the world.
 What I AM saying is that there is so much more to Africa, that you HAVE to learn about, experience, and more importantly, celebrate.

 You can visit and bask in the beauty of the Sossusvlei Dunes in Nambia, Sahara Dunes of Morocco, the Pyramids of Giza, Sphinx and Wonders of the Nile in Egypt.
 Take a riding safari in Kenya, learn about the great migration in Tanzania, Table Mountain in South Africa, Lower Zambezi in Zambia, Mountain Gorillas in Rwanda, Victoria Falls in Zambia and Zimbabwe.
 The list goes on and on and on…